jbenbassat/GTS-Solutioning/Training/NetApp Training.md

    * [Kerry Edwards (EMEA, India)](edwark2@uk.ibm.com).
 * NetApp also provides an extensive lab environment at our [Lab on Demand](https://labondemand.netapp.com) site.

+### Netapp Support Site (NSS) Account

-In order to access NetApp training you must have a NetApp Support Site (NSS) ID associated with your IBM email address.
+In order to access NetApp training you must have a NSS ID associated with your IBM email address.
 Following are instructions for creating a NSS account:

 1. Go to [http://support.netapp.com](http://support.netapp.com) and click **Register Now** or go directly to the registration page at [http://support.netapp.com/eservice/public/now.do](http://support.netapp.com/eservice/public/now.do).